open-craft/xblock-group-project-v2/docs/development.md

 ## Running Tests

-Group Project XBlock v2 contains three kinds of tests: python unit tests, javascript tests an integration tests.
+Group Project XBlock v2 contains three kinds of tests: python unit tests, javascript tests and integration tests.

 Unit tests are located in `tests/unit` folder.
-They are lighter, but only test one program "unit" at a time (a signle method or property usually).
+They are lighter, but only test one program "unit" at a time (a single method or property usually).
 They run relatively fast, so it is a good idea to run them frequently during development process.

 Integration tests are built on top of selenium and [bok_choy][bok-choy].
-They execute a real web server running a XBlock workbench, so they run time is significantly larger than that of unittests.
+They execute a real web server running a XBlock workbench, so their run time is significantly larger than that of unittests.

 Helper file `run_tests.py` is provided to run python unittests and integration tests.
 It runs Django and workbench under the hood, so it accepts the same parameters as Django unit test runner.